 How long does Printful Worldwide shipping take?

-Add 2–5 business days of fulfillment to a 10–20 business day transit window, plus 0–10 days for customs.
+Add 2–5 business days of fulfillment to a 10–20 business day transit window, plus 0–10 days for potential customs holds.
 Total door-to-door is typically 3–7 calendar weeks for a Worldwide order.
 Remote destinations sit at the upper end.
-Express is 1–3 business days transit but adds $25–$45 to the shipping line.
+Expedited options where available reduce transit time but add meaningfully to the shipping line.

 Does Printful ship to every country in the world?

 Almost.
 Printful ships to roughly 180 countries.
-The exclusions are Crimea, Luhansk, Donetsk, Russia, Belarus, Cuba, Iran, Syria, North Korea, and Ecuador.
+The exclusions include Crimea, Luhansk, Donetsk, Russia, Belarus, Cuba, Iran, Syria, North Korea, and Ecuador.
 Orders to those destinations fail at checkout regardless of region.

 Does Printful pay customs and duties on Worldwide orders?